TrendingTechnology/yoga-instructor/README.md

 - ### **ASTHMA**
 Yoga can help increase breath and body awareness, slow your respiratory rate, and promote calm and relieve stress — all of which are beneficial for people who have asthma.

+# What are the metrics that one can use to analyse the impact of Sofia?

+- The number of active users on the app

+- Retention rate of users on app

+- Social media engagement through gamification

+- On a larger scale, overall health of regular app users and non users can be judged.

 # Tech Stack